The Scope of Liability

 The current news stories about patients infected by contaminated duodenoscopes suing the manufacturer are likely to have broader impact across the medical industry.

 The story of patients being infected with antibiotic resistant bacterial (carbapenem-resistant Enterobacteriaceae or CRE) by contaminated duodenoscopes has reached the stage that patients are now suing the medical device manufacturers.
-Aaron Young, order a high-school student still hospitalized at UCLA for his infection, troche sued Olympus Corp. of the Americas in Los Angeles County Superior Court, alleging negligence and fraud.
+Aaron Young, a high-school student still hospitalized at UCLA for his infection, sued Olympus Corp. of the Americas in Los Angeles County Superior Court, alleging negligence and fraud.
 On 2/25/15 the family of a patient who died also sued Olympus, alleging negligence and fraud.

 Under our society’s legal paradigm, if something bad happens, someone is to blame and the question is who.
 In this case the options are the hospitals, the doctors, the FDA, the scope manufacturers, or the manufacturers of the scope reprocessing equipment.

-The doctors are probably clear, there is no indication that any of the procedures were conducted inappropriately.
+The doctors are probably in the clear, there is no indication that any of the procedures were conducted inappropriately.
 The hospitals state that they followed the manufacturer’s cleaning instructions.
 The news papers have not reported comments from the endoscope reprocessor manufacturers, but they would probably say that their systems work well, but they can only disinfect the scope if it is properly cleaned before hand.
 The FDA says the complex design makes effective cleaning very difficult if not impossible which is why the plaintiffs are targeting the equipment manufacturers.

 The basis of the patient plaintiff’s claim is that Olympus knew that current cleaning methods were inadequate and the suit alleges, ‘the company and its salespeople made false representations to the patient and his physicians concerning the safety of the duodenoscope.’